afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 At the end of the day, the final reviewer is you.
 If you feel there’s nothing left for you to review in AI-generated code, you’re not ahead — you’re already falling behind.

+**Step up from files and tests to boxes and arrows** — the same “add machinery vs fix the contract” move is what teams draw on whiteboards when production hurts.

 ## How Complexity Disguises Itself as Progress